opil/documentation/docs/final_documentation_structure/BPO/Getting_Started___Installation_Guide__User_Manual.md

 }
 ```

 `"locations": "Name"` defines the locations in the floor that the robots, humans and items could be.
-The names should be the same as the ones used in the annotation file as processed by the [opil/opil.sw.sp.central](https://docker.ramp.eu/?page=1#!taglist/opil/opil.sw.sp.central) docker container. `"anywhere"` determines all the defined locations that an agent (robot, human, item) could navigate.
+The names should be the same as the ones used in the annotation file as processed by the Central SP (see the relevant installation guide of [Central SP](https://opil-documentation.readthedocs.io/en/latest/SP/Central_SP_Installation_Guide.html)). `"anywhere"` determines all the defined locations that an agent (robot, human, item) could navigate.
 The robot agent could transport from location `"A"` to `"B", "C", "D", "F"`. `"on_robot_1"` defines the `"loading"` status when the robot is carrying an item.
 For the example above, the item can be loaded on the robot (notated as `"R"`) from locations `"A", "B", "C"`
 ```
 "A":"R", "B":"R", "C":"R"
 ```